Peggy Horner - Executive Director

 Gray Summit, MO

-Kathy Lee - Office Assistant
+Kathy Lee -Administrative Assistant

 Kathy Lee assists with day to day administrative operations, membership, and bookkeeping.
 Kathy originally hails from in Sarasota, Florida.
 After high school, she joined the Air Force and was stationed in Germany.
 She served in both Airfield Operations and as a Professional Military Education Instructor.
 She completed her Bachelor’s Degree in Management after her service.